kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/checklist_b4_class_assignments.md

 #### It's a good idea to bring down / update docker images prior to class and prior to working on assignments

 We won't be using all of these day one.
-(I'll be adding these as the semester goes by)
+(I'll be adding these as the semester goes by):

 ```
 docker pull midsw205/base:latest